cyberrangecz/library-junior-hacker/README.md

 **Contributors/Consultants:** Valdemar Švábenský, Jan Vykopal

-Feel free to contact [Valdemar Švábenský](mailto:svabensky@ics.muni.cz?subject=Junior%20Hacker%20Cybersecurity%20Game) if you have any feedback or suggestions.
+Feel free to contact [Valdemar Švábenský](mailto:svabensky@ics.muni.cz?subject=Junior%20Hacker%20Cybersecurity%20Game) if you have any feedback, questions, or suggestions.
 Also, the hints, solutions, and flag values for the game are available on request.